 Read More: Best Teen Movies on Netflix

-Ana and Vitória are two girls set in the backdrop of a musical extravaganza, who meet each other by chance and fall for each other almost instantaneously.
-Parties, dance and music form an integral part of this lesbian romance which also comprises of some steamy sequences and a few tragic overtures.
+Set in the backdrop of a musical extravaganza, the film centers upon Ana and Vitória who meet each other by chance and fall for each other almost instantaneously.
+Parties, dance, and music form an integral part of this lesbian romance which also comprises some steamy sequences and a few tragic overtures.
 Additionally, the beauty of the formative duration of a relationship is impeccably and convincingly portrayed throughout – perhaps the best feature of the film.
 Watch it for some of the best performances as far as South American Spanish movies are concerned.

 Read More: Funniest Movies on Netflix

 Based on a true story, this film tells one of the most important love stories in the history of the LGBTQ movement in Spain.
-The two historical characters in question, Elisa and Marcela are portrayed by Natalia de Molina and Greta Fernández.
-The story is set in the later years of the 19th century when these two women became friends and eventually started falling in love with each other.
-They spent a long time keeping their relationship a secret.
-It was only in 1901 that Elisa took up the identity of a man in order to marry Marcela, thus marking their relationship as the first time in Spanish history that two women wer married to each other.
-Despite the premise of the film being so interesting and important, the treatment this story received at the hands of writer-director Isabel Coixet is underwhelming, to say the least.
-With half-baked characters and predictable scenes, she completely fails to engage the audiences into the lives of her two protagonists.
+It chronicles the forbidden love story of two historical characters in question — Elisa and Marcela.
+The story is set in the later years of the 19th century when these two women become friends and eventually start falling in love with each other.
+They spend a long time keeping their relationship a secret.
+It is only in 1901 that Elisa takes up the identity of a man in order to marry Marcela, thus marking their relationship as the first time in Spanish history that two women got married to each other.

 Read More: Best Romantic Movies on Netflix